GUIDE 2024

 The basic information to include in the education section includes the name of the school, location of the school, degree obtained, the field of study, graduation year, GPA, relevant honors or academic recognition, coursework, and achievements obtained during your education.

 As you are applying for a knowledge manager role, your experience is far more important than your educational background.
-Therefore you should include the education section after the experience and work history section.
+Therefore, it’s better to include the education section after the experience and work history section.

-Potential employers may conduct a background check before making an offer.
+Potential employers can conduct a background check before making an offer.
 Therefore it’s important to only include accurate information in the education section.

 Certifications